fhdm-dev/scoppy-experiments/experiments/capacitor-charging-discharging-roll-mode/README.md

 # Capacitor charging and discharging - Roll Mode

 In this experiment we'll view in real time the change in voltage across a capacitor in an RC circuit that has a time constant of approximately 4.7 seconds.
-This will demonstrate the use of the oscilloscope roll mode and cursors.
+This will demonstrate the use of the oscilloscope roll mode and how to use cursors.

 ## Background reading
 https://www.allaboutcircuits.com/textbook/direct-current/chpt-16/capacitor-transient-response/